Iheanacho and Ndidi’s Leicester City fail to halt Mahrez’s Manchester City title march | Goal.com

 Iheanacho and Ndidi’s Leicester City fail to halt Mahrez’s Manchester City title march

-Wilfred Ndidi and Kelechi Iheanacho failed to dent Manchester City’s title hopes as Leicester City bowed 1-0 on Monday night.
+Wilfred Ndidi and Kelechi Iheanacho failed to dent Manchester City’s title hopes as Leicester City lost 1-0 on Monday night.

 After a scoreless first half, the Citizens sealed maximum points thanks to Vincent Kompany’s long-range stunner in the 70th minute.